Restoration of the canal structure

 Cruising around the historic city centre

-On the east side, the berths for pleasure craft will be removed to enhance the park atmosphere.
-The jetty will be made suitable for mooring canoes (lower entry and exit) and mooring wedding and funeral boats, and will also be made accessible for the disabled.
-A spacious seating area will also be added to the jetty.
+On the east side, the berths for pleasure craft are removed to enhance the park atmosphere.
+The jetty’s been made suitable for mooring canoes (lower entry and exit) and mooring wedding and funeral boats and is made accessible for the disabled.
 With the return of the water, the entire canal will once again be a place where people can have a pleasant stay.
 You can cruise around the city centre and see the old remains of Vredenburg Castle under the Hoog Catharijne shopping centre.
-On Saturday 12 September 2020, the last part of Catharijnesingel was officially opened to the public.